-Even in the case where both A and its negation $\neg A$ were to be theorems of m while also having the same premise, is still knowledge.
+Even in the case where both A and its negation $\neg A$ were to be theorems of \mathbf{m} while also having the same premise, is still knowledge.
 It means one has verified that said premise is inconsistent.
-One has to prove to oneself that a given definition is inconsistent by trying it out against multiple instances of a concept, and those 'trials' are each incremental contributions.
+One has to prove to oneself that a given definition is inconsistent by trying it out against multiple instances of a concept, and those trials are an incremental contribution.